Hurt in an Indiana Car Wreck? Call the Car Accident Lawyers at Ken Nunn Law Office!

 If you are found to be more than 50 percent at fault, then you will be unable to receive any compensation for your injuries and damages.
 In cases where fault is not clear, it’s even more vital to have a knowledgeable attorney handling your case.
 An experienced lawyer can evaluate every detail and determine your legal options.

-The biggest mistake injured people make is giving recorded statements to insurance companies without first consulting a car accident lawyer.
+The biggest mistake injured people make is giving recorded statements to insurance companies without first consulting an Indiana car accident lawyer.
 We can help you receive the compensation you are rightfully owed to help cover medical bills, property damage, and other costs.

 Statute of Limitations: A Missed Deadline Can Result in Missed Compensation